 Tests performance venues, traditional mediums and digital mediums regarding their efficacy, efficiency and speed including various applications, platforms, channels and technologies.

 Value Hypothesis Experiment

-Tests whether awareness, within certain audiences, of a Conservative Economic Philosophy Center and its research really delivers value to audiences.
+Tests whether awareness, within certain audiences, of an Economic Philosophy Center and its research really delivers value to audiences.

 Growth Hypothesis Experiment

-Tests how new audiences discover awareness of a Conservative Economic Philosophy Center and its research.
+Tests how new audiences discover awareness of an Economic Philosophy Center and its research.

 Engines of Growth

-Sustainable growth of awareness, within certain audiences, of a Conservative Economic Philosophy Center and its research characterized by one simple rule:
+Sustainable growth of awareness, within certain audiences, of an Economic Philosophy Center and its research characterized by one simple rule:

 New audience members come from the actions of past audience members.

 - Simple Word of Mouth.
 Caused by satisfied customers’ enthusiasm for the product.
 Online social networks.